SamuelTallet/alpine-llama-cpp-server/README.md

 Once the GGUF model file is downloaded from HF (and cached in the Docker container filesystem), you can query your local endpoint using the official [OpenAI TS & JS API library](https://www.npmjs.com/package/openai).

-To test this model's structured output capabilities, execute the following Node.js script who extracts metadata from a product description according to a predefined JSON schema:
+To check this model's structured output capabilities, execute the following Node.js script who extracts metadata from a product description according to a predefined JSON schema:

 ```js
 import OpenAI from "openai";